-The Counterrevolutionary of Royal Hearts finds him or herself with the gravest and noblest of duties.
+The Royal Heart finds him or herself with the gravest and noblest of duties.
 That duty is the defense and propagation of an entire Kingdom.
-And this is not just any kingdom, but it is the Kingdom of God that has been freely given by the Father in the Holy Spirit through the infinite merits of Jesus Christ’s passion, death, and resurrection.
-Thus, as Christ’s Kingdom is ultimately “not of this earth” but is first and foremost in the hearts of men, the Royal Heart’s ultimate work must be on persevering in Faith, Hope, and Love to the end as Our Lord has warned we must do.
+And this is not just any kingdom, but it is the Kingdom of God that has been given freely by the Father in the Holy Spirit through the infinite merits of Jesus Christ’s passion, death, and resurrection.
+Thus, as Christ’s Kingdom is “not of this earth” but is first and foremost in the hearts of men, the Royal Heart’s ultimate work must be on persevering in Faith, Hope, and Love to the end as Our Lord has warned we must do.
 For, this is the glory we seek in union with Christ through His Church which is His Body, His Bride, and the seed of the Kingdom of God on earth.
 The defense and propagation of the Kingdom mean exactly the defense and propagation of the Church.

 This is why Royal Hearts is said to be the counter-part to The Dove and Rose devotion to Saints Joan of Arc and Thérèse of Lisieux; that is, The Dove and Rose is our particular well-spring of grace granted by the authority of the most holy and glorious Queen of Heaven and earth, the Virgin Mary, as our manifestation of True and Perfect Devotion to her Immaculate Heart.
 Yes, there are many manifestations of grace in the Kingdom, but the Royal Heart discovers a particular affection for the saintly duo of Joan of Arc and Thérèse of Lisieux in their constant friendship, sisterly care, and patronage.
 This is why Royal Hearts is under the patronage of the Dove and Rose, St. Joan and St. Thérèse.
 We are children of the Queen according to the True and Perfect Devotion to Mary as prescribed by St. Louis de Montfort, and St. Joan and St. Thérèse are gifts from God to help us mature in her service for the glory of Christ her Son.